St Austell: Administrative history

-Before this date the area had been an unparished area.

 Economy

 St Austell is the main centre of the china clay industry in Cornwall and employs around 2,200 people As of 2006, with sales of £195 million.

 The St Austell Brewery, which celebrated its 150th anniversary in 2001, supplies cask ale to pubs in Cornwall and other parts of the country.
 Its flagship beer is St Austell Tribute; a number of other ales are brewed but are less commonly sold outside Cornwall.
-St Austell Brewery's first public house, The Seven Stars Inn, purchased in 1863, still stands today on East Hill in the town.
-Tregonissey House, the site of the company's first steam Brewery, built in 1870, can also be seen in Market Hill.
+St Austell Brewery's first public house, The Seven Stars Inn, purchased in 1863, still stands on East Hill in the town but has closed as a public house; the building is let by the Brewery at 'minimal rent' to a charity providing an educational facility for young people.
+Tregonissey House, the site of the company's first steam brewery, built in 1870, can also be seen in Market Hill.
 A brewery museum and visitor centre is open to the public on the present brewery site in Trevarthian Road.

 Tourism

 As in much of Cornwall and neighbouring counties, tourism is increasingly important to St Austell's economy.
-Tourists are drawn to the area by nearby beaches and tourist attraction such as the Eden Project, sited in a former clay pit, and the Lost Gardens of Heligan.
+Tourists are drawn to the area by nearby beaches and tourist attractions such as the Eden Project, sited in a former clay pit, and the Lost Gardens of Heligan.
 The China Clay Country Park, in a former china-clay pit 2 mi north of the town, tells the story of the men, women and children who lived, worked and played in the shadow of the clay tips around St Austell.

 St Austell is home to several public houses, numerous high street retailers, and several independent shops, many of which cater for tourists.
-The town has a small museum which is situated in the Market House.
+The town has a small museum which is situated in St Austell Market House.

 A Brewery Museum and Visitor Centre is situated on the site of the St Austell Brewery in Trevarthian Road.